david-pugh-gcell/GCellNotificationFW_iOS/README.md

 * The **actionName** is the string that is called when the action is triggered
 * The **minActionRssi** determines the min Signal Strength (RSSI) that the phone should see before triggering the action (the higher the number the closer you will be to the beacon, e.g., -90dB would be approx 20m and -40dB would be 5m).
-* The **reccurance** value is teh time in seconds between subsequent triggers.
-E.g., a value of 500 would mean the time between multiple actionName triggers would be 5 minutes (600 seconds).
+* The **reccurance** value is the time in seconds between subsequent triggers.
+E.g., a value of 300 would mean the time between multiple actionName triggers would be 5 minutes (300 seconds).
 This means we can control the ammount of times a user would be presented with information or notifications, improving user experience.

 ```json
 {